Breast Cancer And Progesterone

-For many years researchers such as Dr Ray Peat, bioidentical pioneers such as Dr John Lee and doctors experienced in bioidentical progesterone usage such as Dame Dr Shirley Bond have advocated the use of bioidentical progesterone to help oppose the excess oestrogen that is behind the disease.
+For many years researchers such as Dr Ray Peat, bioidentical pioneers such as Dr John Lee and doctors experienced in bioidentical progesterone usage such as Dame Dr Shirley Bond and Dr Tony Coope have advocated the use of bioidentical progesterone to help oppose the excess oestrogen that is linked to such hormonal cancers.

-However what concerns me is that they also state that it is an’ inexpensive drug used in contraceptives’, so yet again we have the confusion between the natural hormone progesterone and the synthetic progestin.
+As they also state that it is an’ inexpensive drug used in contraceptives’, yet again we have the confusion between the natural hormone progesterone and the synthetic progestin.

 They are not the same, progestins have their own side effects and cannot replicate the effects of the natural hormone in the way that bioidentical progesterone can.